Andrei Glanzmann: Career

+His club football career began at CA Oradea with a first spell between 1929 and 1930, before a brief stint at Ripensia Timișoara in 1930.
+He then returned to CA Oradea, where he played until 1935.

 Glanzmann made thirteen appearances and scored two goals for the Romania national football team.
 He was selected in the squad for the 1930 FIFA World Cup finals, but did not play.